BioinformaticsArchive/CompressGV/README.md

 ##Browser & HTTP Interface

 A server running CompressGV is made available for anonymous usage; input data is destroyed immediately after classification and output is not stored.
 A [browser-based interface](http://compressgv.arranschlosberg.com) is available for standard users.
-Low-level [usage directly over HTTP](http://compressgv.arranschlosberg.com/#help) is encouraged for personal use only.
+Low-volume [usage directly over HTTP](http://compressgv.arranschlosberg.com/#help) is encouraged for personal use only.

 ##Requirements